Malta Sets October Timeline For Tax Reforms In Its Gaming Sector

 The current split between gaming tax and device levies will be replaced with a single structure based on game type and delivery channel.
 This removes overlapping charges and creates a more consistent reporting model across different industry segments.

-The updated system applies strictly to services delivered within Malta, leaving international operations outside its scope.
-Authorities have indicated that the changes are scheduled to take effect from October 1, giving operators time to adjust before the transition.
+The updated system applies strictly to services within Malta, leaving out international operations.
+Authorities state that the changes are scheduled for October 1, giving operators time to adjust.

 Cost dynamics shift as operators gain VAT recovery rights

 The reforms are likely to change how operators manage costs.
-While the update could increase direct tax exposure for operators, it also introduces the ability to recover input VAT on business expenses.
+Though the update could increase direct tax exposure, it also gives them the ability to recover input VAT on business expenses.

-Under the previous structure, many operators fell under VAT-exempt status, which prevented them from reclaiming VAT on operational costs such as technology and marketing.
-By shifting to taxable supplies, operators can reclaim input VAT on related costs.
+Under the previous structure, many operators were exempt from paying VAT.
+But this prevented them from reclaiming VAT on operational costs such as technology and marketing.

 Further updates on regulatory developments will be available in the Regulation Section.